tomchentw-deprecated/ng-fire-alarm/README.md

   # or you can use LiveScript backcalls:
   ($scope.user4) <-! fireFrom "/users/4", {}
-  # See the compiles JS code
+  # See the compiled JS code

   # to update model, simply assign return value: